unRAIDmonster/AV1-Media-Transcode-Guide/README.md

 Configure video settings:
 Video Encoder: AV1 10-bit (NVEnc)
 Framerate: Same as source & Constant Framerate
-Encoder Option: Encoder Present: Slowest (slide right)
+Encoder Option: Encoder Present: Slowest (slide right).
+I chose medium because encoding is much faster.
+I also chose 38 CQ for movies and 35CQ for series with great results.
+Download my presets at the bottom of this guide if you like.
 Quality: Your desired setting (note that a lower number results in a larger file size) Configure audio settings:
 Codec: E-AC Passthru